DelliaDeon/DelliaDeon/README.md

 - 👋 Hi, I’m @DelliaDeon
 - 👀 I’m interested in Software engineering and AI.
 - 🌱 I’m currently learning flutter and ML models.
-- 💞️ I’m looking to collaborate on projects that build my skills.
+- 💞️ I’m not looking to collaborate at the moment.
 - 📫 How to reach me fideliadeon@gmail.com
 - 😄 Pronouns: she/ her
 - ⚡ Fun fact: I have so much to learn.